Priest shortage in the Catholic Church: Africa

-The region where Catholicism is experiencing its fastest growth is in Africa, and the growth in the number of priests is not keeping up with the growth of congregants.
+The region where Catholicism is experiencing its fastest growth is in Africa, but the growth in the number of priests is not keeping up with the growth of congregants.
 The Catholic population there has grown by 238 percent since 1980 and is approaching 200 million, thus far exceeding the growth in the number of priests, which was up 131 percent in the same period.

 Latin America

 The National Catholic Reporter describes the priest shortage in Latin America: "Like most other parts of the world, this vast region, home to more than 40 percent of all the world's Catholics, has a worrying shortage of ordained presbyters required for validly celebrating the sacraments, the lifeblood of Catholic Christianity."

 During his visit to Brazil, Pope Benedict XVI briefly noted in his remarks the shortage of priests in Latin America.
 The shortage of priests is a problem that the church hierarchy there describes as particularly acute.
 At a time when the Catholic church is losing membership to Pentecostal churches, Evangelical Protestant preachers outnumber Catholic priests 2 to 1.
 In 1980, nine of every 10 Brazilians self-identified as Roman Catholics, but that percentage has steadily dropped.
 By 2007 only two-thirds of Brazilians remain Catholics as the country struggles with a shortage of priests.

 In 2014 Bishop Erwin Krautler, a bishop who leads a geographically expansive diocese in the Brazilian rain forest met with Pope Francis to discuss how much the priest shortage affects the church in the Southern Hemisphere.
-Krautler’s diocese only has 27 priests for 700,000 Catholics.
+Krautler's diocese only has 27 priests for 700,000 Catholics.
 As a result, many Catholics might only hear Mass a couple of times a year.

 Asia

 Until recently India had sufficient priests but is now experiencing difficulty in recruiting seminarians.
 "Until some years ago, brighter young men willing to join the priesthood were plenty in India.
-But now, for various reasons, as their preference is changing, it threatens to pose many crises for the community in the future," said Father Udumala Bala, the deputy secretary general of the Conference of Catholic Bishops of India (CCBI).
+But now, for various reasons, as their preference is changing, it threatens to pose many crises for the community in the future," said Udumala Bala, the deputy secretary general of the Conference of Catholic Bishops of India (CCBI).

 In the Philippines, the ratio of priests to Catholics is approximately 1 to 8,000.
-But Archbishop Luis Antonio Cardinal Tagle says the ideal number should be one priest per 2,000 Catholics.
+But Cardinal-Archbishop Luis Antonio Tagle says the ideal number should be one priest per 2,000 Catholics.
 In Manila in 2013, the ratio was 1 priest to 20,000 parishioners.